Sam Neill: Personal life

-In 1980, Neill met actress Lisa Harrow while filming Omen III: The Final Conflict (1981) and the two have a son.
-Neill subsequently married make-up artist Noriko Watanabe in 1989 and they have one daughter together.
+In 1980, Neill met actress Lisa Harrow while filming Omen III: The Final Conflict (1981) and they have a son.
+He married make-up artist Noriko Watanabe in 1989 and they have one daughter together.
 He also adopted Watanabe's daughter from her first marriage.
-Neill separated from Watanabe in 2017, and as of early 2018 was reportedly dating Australian political journalist Laura Tingle.
+He separated from Watanabe in 2017, and dated Australian political journalist Laura Tingle from 2018 to 2021.

 In his early twenties, Neill fathered a son who was placed for adoption.
 They reunited in 1994.

 Neill lives in Alexandra, New Zealand, South Island, and owns a winery called Two Paddocks, consisting of a vineyard at Gibbston and two near Alexandra, all in the Central Otago wine region.
 His avocation is running Two Paddocks.
 "I'd like the vineyard to support me but I'm afraid it is the other way round.
 It is not a very economic business", said Neill, "It is a ridiculously time- and money-consuming business.
 I would not do it if it was not so satisfying and fun, and it gets me pissed once in a while."
 He enjoys sharing his exploits on the farm through social media.
 He names his farm animals after film-industry colleagues.

 Neill supports the New Zealand Labour Party and the Australian Labor Party.
 He has been a member of the Equity New Zealand trade union since 1979.

-In March 2023, Neill revealed that he had been undergoing chemotherapy after being diagnosed with stage 3 angioimmunoblastic T-cell lymphoma, a type of blood cancer, following swollen glands that were first noticed during publicity for Jurassic World Dominion.
-The cancer is in remission according to Neill, but he will require ongoing chemotherapy for the rest of his life.
+In March 2023, Neill revealed that he had been undergoing chemotherapy since March 2022 after being diagnosed with stage 3 angioimmunoblastic T-cell lymphoma, a type of blood cancer, following swollen glands that were first noticed during publicity for Jurassic World Dominion.
+He stated that the cancer is in remission, but he will require monthly chemotherapy for the rest of his life.